krb5/krb5/doc/admin/pkinit.rst

-The result of these commands will be two files, cakey.pem and cacert.pem.  cakey.pem will contain a 2048-bit RSA private key, which must be carefully protected.  cacert.pem will contain the CA certificate, which must be placed in the filesytems of the KDC and each client host.  cakey.pem will be required to create KDC and client certificates.
+The result of these commands will be two files, cakey.pem and cacert.pem.  cakey.pem will contain a 2048-bit RSA private key, which must be carefully protected.  cacert.pem will contain the CA certificate, which must be placed in the filesystems of the KDC and each client host.  cakey.pem will be required to create KDC and client certificates.